rugare-m/dicer/README.md

 - `tabix`

 ## Arguments
--O, --output_file: Path to the output VCF file.
+-O: Path to the output VCF file.

--I, --input_vcf_files: List of input VCF files to compare.
+-I: List of input VCF files to compare.

 ## Installation
 Dicer does not need installation beyond the required libraries.
 All you need to do is clone the repo and cd into dicer like so: